AxdeKlerk/SLP/README.md

 The goal of the upgrade is to bring the project to the same level of development and success that Searchlight Promotions has achieved and advance it further by introducing a dedicated online store for merchandise and establishing a proprietary ticketing system for events, eliminating the need for an external booking and payment system via a 3rd party website.

 ### 1.2 Target Audience

+The target audience is niche and focuses only on the rock and metal musicians and fans.
+It is specifically aimed at an aging demographic of rock and metal fans who don’t rely on social media for gig information in Norwich, the new rise in younger rock and metal fans who are looking to support up-and-coming artists locally, emerging (and unsigned) rock and metal artists looking for promotion in Norwich, other music promoters who may want to collaborate, as well as music journalists wanting to cover gigs.

+[add merch and ticket sales]

 ## 2. Planning and Development